Quantum geometry of bosonic Bogoliubov quasiparticles

 \emph{Application to Bogoliubov-Haldane model.}--- As a concrete example, we study weakly interacting bosons in a two-dimensional hexagonal tight-binding lattice with two sublattice states, $s=A, B$, per unit cell.
 The single-particle terms correspond to the Haldane model~\cite{Haldane1988}, as it was recently realized with ultracold atoms in optical lattices~\cite{Jotzu2014, Asteria2019, Tarnowski2019}.
 They are characterized by real (complex) tunneling matrix elements $-J_1$ ($-J_{2}e^{i\theta}$) between nearest (next-nearest) neighbors, and on-site potentials $\Delta$ ($-\Delta$) on $A$ ($B$) sites [\cref{fig:Ebog-Sp}(b)].
 Due to the lattice symmetry, quasimomentum $\qv=(q_x,q_y)$ is conserved by these processes, which is treated as a parameter in the following.
-By treating a weak repulsive on-site interaction $U$ at a filling of $n$ bosons per site in a self-consistent Bogoliubov approximation with quantum fluctuations on top of a Gross-Piteavskii mean-field condensate, we obtain a Bogoliubov-Haldane model, $\hat{H}^{(B)}=\sum_{\qv\neq\zv}\sum_ {s,s'} \hat{a}^{\dg}_{\qv s}[\mathcal{H}(\qv)+\mathcal{H}_1]_{ss'}\hat{a}^{\dg}_{\qv s'}+(\hat{a}^{\dg}_{\qv s}[\mathcal{H}_2]_{ss'}\hat{a}^{\dg}_{-\qv s'} +\text{h.c.})$, where $\mathcal{H}(\qv)+\mathcal{H}_1$ contains the single-particle tight-binding Hamiltonian including a mean-field interaction contribution, and $\mathcal{H}_2$ stems exclusively from the interactions~\cite{Note3}.
+By treating a weak repulsive on-site interaction $U$ at a filling of $n$ bosons per site in a self-consistent Bogoliubov approximation with quantum fluctuations on top of a Gross-Pitaevskii mean-field condensate, we obtain a Bogoliubov-Haldane model~\cite{Note5}, $\hat{H}^{(B)}=\sum_{\qv\neq\zv}\sum_ {s,s'} \hat{a}^{\dg}_{\qv s}[\mathcal{H}(\qv)+\mathcal{H}_1]_{ss'}\hat{a}^{\dg}_{\qv s'}+(\hat{a}^{\dg}_{\qv s}[\mathcal{H}_2]_{ss'}\hat{a}^{\dg}_{-\qv s'} +\text{h.c.})$, Here, $\mathcal{H}(\qv)+\mathcal{H}_1$ contains the single-particle tight-binding Hamiltonian including a mean-field interaction contribution, and $\mathcal{H}_2$ stems exclusively from the interactions which in experiments with ultracold bosons are tunable via Feshbach resonances~\cite{Chin2010}.
 The Bogoliubov spectrum is shown in~\cref{fig:Ebog-Sp}(c).